Antony-Thornton/MS1---Gym-Website/README.md

 # 2. User Story
 ## 2.1 The business case (Project Goals):
 I was asked by my local gym Fitness First to create a wesbite for their gym.
-They have decided, that to increase the number of members using the gym, that they need a website with more information.
+They have decided, that to increase the number of members using the gym, they need a website with more information.
 This website will be designed to give users more information about the gym known as "Fitness First".
-The website is aimed at users looking to join this gym and or get information on classes that they may find interesting.
+The website is aimed at users looking to join this gym and/or get information on classes that they may find interesting.

-Once the user has navigated the whole website they will have a better understanding of what the gym is, what it has to offer and be able to see some of its facilities.
+Once the user has navigated the whole website, they will have a better understanding of what the gym is what it has to offer and be able to see some of its facilities.

-If they are then happy with the service the user will be able to join the gym using a form on a join page.
+If they are then happy with the available services the user will be able to join the gym using a form on a join page.

 The overall story would be as follows:
 * Search for the gym (either via google or by entering the domain directly)
 * Once loaded, the homepage will help the user understand the structure of the website, what pages it has and how to get more information
-* The user can then choose between visiting the; Home page, Classes information page, gallery and Join page
+* The user can then choose between visiting the; Home page, Classes information page, gallery and Join html page

 ## 2.2 Wireframes